gatsbyjs/gatsby/docs/docs/adding-tags-and-categories-to-blog-posts.md

 }
 ```

-We can now utilize this new component on the blog home page by passing in our tags
+We can now use this new component on the blog home page by passing in our tags from the data layer:
 ```jsx
 const IndexPage = ({ data }) => (
   <div>